on-api/on-api/2.4.0/common/dataformats.md

 All string values is encoded in UTF-8.

+Optional fields can be omitted or be set to value null.
+Mandatory fields must provide a value.

 ## Generic data formats

 Basic guidelines for all other data formats.
 All specific data formats should refer to one of the following generic data